 If my child is dropping food on the floor, usually it’s because they’re experimenting and they’re learning about objects and gravity.
 I certainly would never punish a child for that.
 Instead, you can say like, “Ooh, look at that.
 That hit the ground, now try this ball.”
 And then they drop the ball and it bounces, and the corn didn’t.
 You’re helping the child understand the properties of objects.
 And just realizing that this is what children do.

 Sometimes when you ignore them, you might be ignoring a great opportunity to teach.
-But it’s all it’s an art.
+But it’s all an art.
 There are no recipes.
 There’s no absolute truth.
 Well, other than punishing, which is an absolute that is probably never a useful thing to do.

 Can I assume that forcing a child to say they’re sorry if they don’t mean it is ineffective?
 Or is there value in encouraging this behavior and getting them in that habit, even if they don’t fully understand it?